I avoid TV shows, but most people aren’t as reclusive as I am. So, here’s what you need to know.

-- This 2012 book is so new, it has no reviews yet.
-It’s by the winner of Big Brother 10 (U.S.), Dan Gheesling: How to Get On Reality TV.
+- This next book is by the winner of Big Brother 10 (U.S.), Dan Gheesling: How to Get On Reality TV.
 And, since it’s a Kindle book, you can download and read it immediately.

-There are other books about this subject, but those are the ones that look most useful.
+There are other books about this subject, but those look most useful.

 Previous, related articles: